davilayang/compose-jupyter/themes/README.md

 Instead of editing the default css files in extension's directory, another approach would be editing the themes from browser.
 Steps as following:

 1. On Chrome, install the [Stylus extension](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en)
-2. Open the extension' and click "Manage".
+2. Open the extension and click "Manage".
 Under "Actions" clicks "Write new style" to add a new style
-3. Copy the css file's content to code section, and add a proper name.
+3. Copy the css file's content to the code section, and add a proper name
+4. Edit the URL selection to "URLs starting with" and use value "http://127.0.0.1:8888/lab/tree".
 Save the changes
-4. When JupyterLab is opened in Chrome, it should automatically apply the selected theme
+5. When JupyterLab is opened in Chrome, the theme will be applied.
+Or it can be enabled/disabled by with the extension

 ## Note

-Previously, default dark and light themes can be modified by overwriting the CSS files under the extension's directory.
+Previously, default dark and light themes can be modified by overwriting the CSS files under the extension's directory

 ```bash
 # default dark theme css